 Quantifiers are determiners that describe quantity in a noun phrase.
-They answer the question "How many?" or "How much?" on a scale from no (0%) to all (100%).
+They answer the question "How many?" or "How much?" on a scale from none (0%) to all (100%).

 We use some quantifiers only with countable nouns.
 We use some other quantifiers only with uncountable nouns.
 And we use some with countable or uncountable nouns.